ASO Techniques: How to Optimize Your App’s Name to Get More Downloads in 2020

 Optimizing your app’s name is not too difficult and can help improve your keyword ranks quickly, leading to more visibility and more downloads.
 It's such an effective ASO technique that more than half of the top apps in the US use it to rank better in search results.
 Here's just a small sample of the top apps in the US:

-Including Keywords in Your App’s Name
+The Most Important ASO Technique - Using Keywords in Your App's Name

 What many don't know is that the algorithms Google and Apple use look at each word in the name individually and also combine words to make multi-word terms.
 That gives you a lot of flexibility to craft a name that contains relevant keywords for the algorithm and is also easy for people to read.